-{\bf Previous work.} Recent works in compressive sensing and machine learning with group sparsity have mainly focused on leveraging the group structures for lowering the number of samples required for recovering signals \cite{stojnic2009reconstruction, eldar2009robust, blumensath2009sampling, baraniuk2010model, rao2012signal, huang2011learning,jacob2009group, obozinski2011group}.
-While these results have established the importance of group structures, many of these works have not fully addressed the relevant issue of model selection.
+{\bf Previous work.} Recent works in compressive sensing and machine learning with group sparsity have mainly focused on leveraging group structures for lowering the number of samples required for recovering signals \cite{stojnic2009reconstruction, eldar2009robust, blumensath2009sampling, baraniuk2010model, rao2012signal, huang2011learning,jacob2009group, obozinski2011group}.
+While these results have established the importance of group structures, many of these works have not fully addressed model selection.

-For the special case of non-overlapping groups, dubbed as the block-sparsity model, the problem of model selection does not present computational difficulties and features a well-understood theory \cite{stojnic2009reconstruction}.
+For the special case of non-overlapping groups, dubbed the block-sparsity model, the problem of model selection does not present computational difficulties and features a well-understood theory \cite{stojnic2009reconstruction}.
 The first convex relaxations for group-sparse approximation \cite{yuan2006model} considered only non-overlapping groups.
-Its extension to overlapping groups \cite{zhao2009composite} has the drawback of selecting supports defined as the complement of a union of groups (see also \cite{jenatton2011structured}), which is the opposite of what applications usually require, where groups of variables need to be selected together, instead of discarded.
+Its extension to overlapping groups \cite{zhao2009composite}, however, selects supports defined as the complement of a union of groups (see also \cite{jenatton2011structured}), which is the opposite of what applications usually require, where groups of variables need to be selected together, instead of discarded.

-For overlapping groups, on the other hand, Eldar et al.\ \cite{eldar2009robust} consider the union of subspaces framework and cast the model selection problem as a block-sparse model selection one by duplicating the variables that belong to overlaps between the groups.
+For overlapping groups, Eldar et al.\ \cite{eldar2009robust} consider the union of subspaces framework and cast the model selection problem as a block-sparse model selection one by duplicating the variables that belong to overlaps between the groups.
 Their uniqueness condition \cite{eldar2009robust}[Prop.~1], however, is infeasible for any group structure with overlaps, because it requires that the subspaces intersect only at the origin, while two subspaces defined by two overlapping groups of variables intersect on a subspace of dimension equal to the number of elements in the overlap.

 The recently proposed convex relaxations \cite{jacob2009group, obozinski2011group} for group-sparse approximations select group-supports that consist of union of groups.
 However, the group-support recovery conditions in \cite{jacob2009group, obozinski2011group} should be taken with care, because they are defined with respect to a particular subset of group-supports and are not general.
 As we numerically demonstrate in this paper, the group-supports recovered with these methods might be incorrect.
 Furthermore, the required consistency conditions in \cite{jacob2009group, obozinski2011group} are unverifiable {\em a priori}.
 For instance, they require tuning parameters to be known beforehand to obtain the correct group-support.